ethereum/EIPs/EIPS/EIP-smartderivativecontract.md

 exchanged and the value of the contract is reset to zero.
 Pre-Agreed margin buffers are locked at the beginning of each settlement cycle such that settlement will be guaranteed up to a certain amount.
 In case a counterparty fails to obey contract rules, e.g. not provide sufficient prefunding, SDC will terminate automatically with the guaranteed transfer of a termination fee by the causing party.
 These features enable two counterparties to process their financial contract fully decentralized without relying on a third central intermediary agent.
 Process logic of SDC can be implemented as a finite state machine on solidity.
-ERC20 token standard can be used for frictionless decentralized settlement - see reference implementation.
+ERC20 token standard can be used for frictionless decentralized settlement, see reference implementation.
 Combined with an appropriate external market data and valuation oracle which calculates net present values, each known OTC derivative contract is able to be processed using this standard protocol.